chiu99/openpilot-customizer/README.md

 * Disable camera logger
 * Disable data uploader
 * Change auto power off timer to 30 minutes offroad
-* Update LastUpdateTime (to get rid of Internet warning)
+* Update LastUpdateTime (to get rid of Internet connection warning)
 ## How to use
 SSH into your openpilot device.
 ```